 3. Can employers ask an employee whether he/she needs an accommodation?

 According to the EEOC, an employer may ask an employee with a known disability whether he/she needs a reasonable accommodation when it reasonably believes that the employee may need an accommodation.
 For example, an employer could ask a deaf employee who is being sent on a business trip if he/she needs reasonable accommodation.
 Or, if an employer is scheduling a luncheon at a restaurant and is uncertain about what questions it should ask to ensure that the restaurant is accessible for an employee who uses a wheelchair, the employer may first ask the employee.
-An employer also may ask an employee with a disability who is having performance or conduct problems if h needs reasonable accommodation.
+An employer also may ask an employee with a disability who is having performance or conduct problems if they need reasonable accommodation.

 - For more information, see Mother May I?
 Must I?
 Should I?.